Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Abstract

 \section{Abstract}

-The new graph parameter twin-width, recently introduced by Bonnet, Kim, Thomass\'e and Watrigant, admits an FPT algorithm for testing all FO properties of graphs.
+The new graph parameter twin-width, introduced by Bonnet, Kim, Thomass\'e and Watrigant in 2020, allows for an FPT algorithm for testing all FO properties of graphs.
 This makes classes of efficiently bounded twin-width attractive from the algorithmic point of view.
-In particular, such classes (of small twin-width) include proper interval graphs, and (as digraphs) posets of width~$k$.
+In particular, classes of efficiently bounded twin-width include proper interval graphs, and (as digraphs) posets of width~$k$.
 Inspired by an existing generalization of interval graphs into so-called $k$-thin graphs, we define a new class of {\em proper $k$-mixed-thin graphs} which largely generalizes proper interval graphs.
-We prove that proper $k$-mixed-thin graphs have twin-width linear in~$k$, and that a certain subclass of $k$-mixed-thin graphs is transduction-equivalent to posets of width~$k'$ such that there is a quadratic relation between $k$ and~$k'$.
+We prove that proper $k$-mixed-thin graphs have twin-width linear in~$k$, and that a slight subclass of $k$-mixed-thin graphs is transduction-equivalent to posets of width~$k'$ such that there is a quadratic-polynomial relation between $k$ and~$k'$.
+In addition to that, we also give an abstract overview of the so-called red potential method which we use to prove our twin-width bounds.